geopython/pycsw.org/development/announce/1.10.0.md

 publish_date: 2014-09-13 14:50:00 -0400
 ---

-The pycsw team announces the release of pycsw 1.10.0.
+The pycsw team announces the release of pycsw 1.10.0 from FOSS4G 2014 PDX.

 The 1.10.0 release brings significant features, enhancements and fixes to the codebase, including: